nickgeoca/elata-eeg/README2.md

   5) Security Hardening: Consider additional security measures for a production system.
   6) add screen rotate... wlr-randr --output HDMI-A-2 --transform 270
 - X11 (LDXE-pi) to Wayland (labwc) was rocky
-- After kiosk is solid, make sure all the files in setup.sh (e.g. /home/elata/.config/labwc/autostart) mathc what we got working in the acutal files.
+- After kiosk is solid, make sure all the files in install.sh (e.g. /home/elata/.config/labwc/autostart) mathc what we got working in the acutal files.
 - Realtime hardware update? pros and cons